Locality-Promoting Representation Learning: Locality-Promoting Regularization

-We show that locality combined with the objective of obtaining cohesive features implies that the more central a location of a feature is, the more relevant it is.
-Though each part interacts with every other part, the center has more short-range interactions.
-Since they are stronger, the center is more important to obtain a cohesive unit (see right part of Figure \ref{fig:locationdist}).
-Thus, it is preferable to locate a feature at positions in the feature map where the value (or strength) of the center is big, though all parts of a feature matter.
-For illustration, consider the task of locating two $3 \times 3$ features given just a single data sample shown in Figure \ref{tab:loc}.
-Since most values are small, ie. 0 or 1, and potentially superimposed by noise, features seem to be present where the values of the feature maps are large.
-Figure \ref{tab:loc} shows the outcomes of two strategies.
+Next, we provide some intuition, on what kinds of spatial filters are fostered using LOCO-Reg.
+Consider the task of locating two $3 \times 3$ features given just a single feature map shown in Figure \ref{tab:loc}.\footnote{More generally, one might also think of Figure \ref{tab:loc} as a weighted aggregation of feature maps.} Since most values are small, ie. 0 or 1, and potentially superimposed by noise, features seem to be present where the values of the feature maps are large.
+Figure \ref{tab:loc} shows the outcomes of two strategies for feature definition.
 The strategy that treats all parts of a proposed feature uniformly places features so that the aggregated sum of inputs covered by the feature is maximal (blue features).
-The other strategy adhering to locality places more importance on the center, ie. the center should be large (red features).
-Feature positions determined using the locality adhering principle seem to be more robust to certain forms of changes of the input.
-To make our point more credible, we provide models derived from physics yielding a more concise and deeper understanding under the assumption of locality and the objective of cohesive features.
+The other strategy aligned with LOCO-Reg also seeks areas where the sum is large, but it places more importance on locations near the center (red features).
+Thus, we might learn features with larger center weights that activate more at maxima of a feature map compared to uniformly regularized features.